If you’re looking for automated tax calculation where you don’t need to define the rates, use Stripe Tax.

 If you’re working with a small number of tax rates, you can manage and create them in the Dashboard.
 After creating tax rates, you can apply them to invoices, subscriptions, and one-time payments or subscriptions created through Stripe Checkout.

 Create a catalog of tax rates that meet the requirements for the jurisdictions that you do business in.
-For example, if you operate in Europe, you might want to create a catalog of tax rates for MOSS VAT.
+For example, if you operate in Europe, you might want to create a catalog of tax rates for OSS VAT.

 Creating tax rates through the API